 This somewhat cavalier attitude extrapolates into configurations that are not valid, pricing that is not derived from an approved source and quotations that may or may not serve the best interest of the company or the customer.

-Two things position the IT Department to effectively combat this:
+Two things position the IT Department to effectively the emergence of combat sales cowboys:

 - The IT Department is the ultimate cross-functional department.